 In a world where degree providers are proliferating, the University of London Bachelor of Laws offers the security of an internationally recognised ‘gold standard’ established for over 100 years.
 The University of London was the first to offer a degree in English Law, in the 1890s.
-Upon graduation students join a distinguished group of solicitors, barristers and judges around the world who began their careers by obtaining their law degree through the University of London International Programmes.
+Upon graduation students join a distinguished group of solicitors, barristers and judges around the world who began their careers by obtaining their law degree through the University of London.
 The academic direction of the LLB and CertHE Common Law is provided by a Consortium of outstanding University of London Law Schools: Birkbeck, King’s, LSE, Queen Mary, SOAS and UCL.
 Four of these Colleges (UCL, King’s, LSE, and Queen Mary) are ranked in the top 50 worldwide for law, and all are ranked in the top 20 in the UK for law (QS World Rankings 2016).

 Programme aims and values

-The Laws Programme is committed to:
+The Undergraduate Laws is committed to:

 - Promoting independent learning.
 We support you in developing your capacity to manage your own learning.